Liposuction

 Men usually have liposuction performed under the chin and around the waist, or in the reduction of enlarged male breasts, a condition known as gynecomastia.
 In men, the flank area or "love handles" are most frequently treated.

-About the procedure:
+About the Liposuction Procedure

 Location options include: